 Custom Sales Forecasting allows a more customizable point of forecast that can drive predictive behavior throughout the software and plan ahead more strategically.
 The R365 Smart Forecast lays out data in both graphical and table senses to provide data in a clear, easy-to-read way with adjustable areas for a more direct comparison of Sales.

 The date a User selects for the Sales Forecast will display the Sales data from the past 12 weeks against the same 12 weeks from the previous year.
 The Forecasted Sales Amount, however, will be based on the past 8 weeks from the current year and the same 8 weeks from the previous year so as to provide a more accurate look into Sales for the upcoming week.
-If you find that one day's Sales stands far above a normal day due to certain circumstances (poor weather, holiday, large event, ect.), you can make a tag for that specific day and even remove that date from the Model Maker to provide more precise data for the Forecasted Sales.
+If you find that one day's Sales stands far above a normal day due to certain circumstances (poor weather, holiday, large event, ect.), you can make a tag for that specific day and even remove that date from the graph to provide more precise data for the Forecasted Sales.

 This simple design and approach allows a User to dig deeper into the Sales on a specific day to forecast each unique Location's data more efficiently.